JUTTBROTHERS/Screenshairng/README.md

     docker-compose logs janus
     docker-compose logs nginx certbot

-You can limit the output to last N lines by the `--tail` parameter:
+You can limit the output to the last N lines by the `--tail` parameter:

     docker-compose logs --tail=100

-To follow log messages in realtime, use the parameter `--follow` or `-f`:
+To follow log messages in real time, use the parameter `--follow` or `-f`:

     docker-compose logs --tail=100 --follow

 You can combine multiple parameters if required:

     docker-compose logs --tail 100 --follow certbot
-    docker-compose logs --tail=100 -f janus nginx
+    docker-compose logs --tail=100 -f Janus nginx

 _Read more about logging in [docker](https://docs.docker.com/engine/reference/commandline/logs/) and [docker-compose](https://docs.docker.com/compose/reference/logs/)._

 ### web-admin

-This is a web application for the remote access to the mobile device through a web browser.
+This is a web application for remote access to the mobile device through a web browser.
 The app is written in HTML, CSS, and Javascript (WebRTC library is used for displaying the screencast and transferring gestures to a mobile device).

 The source code of the web application is stored in the folder `web-admin/`.
 During the deployment, it is compiled by using gulp: CSS and JS are minified and concatenated.
-The production files are stored in the folder `deploy/dist/web-admin`.
+The production files are stored in the `deploy/dist/web-admin` folder.
 In the same folder, a configuration file `settings.js` is stored, which contains the Headwind Remote settings (paths, ports, secrets).

 If you need to modify the source code of the web admin application, modify the `web-admin` folder and run the following command to apply your changes: